Kruger Wilderness Trails

 What to take

-Comfortable, well ventilated clothes in keeping with the season.
-Wear neutral colored clothing.
-Always bring a thick windbreaker/jacket, good walking boots (already worn-in), hiking sandals and several pairs of cotton or wool socks.
+Comfortable, well ventilated clothes.
+Wear neutral coloured, lightweight clothing with short and long sleeves.
+Good walking boots (already worn-in) and long trousers for walking safaris.
+Bring a thick windbreaker/jacket and gloves for evening game drives.
 For your daily needs, you are advised to have a day-bag, a plastic bag to waterproof your day-pack, sun-hat, sunglasses, sun block, a water bottle, personal first-aid kit, camera, binoculars.
 A torch and headlamp are important.
 Basic solar heating is provided.
-Cell phone charging facilities available.
+Cell phone charging facilities not available.
+Bring a solar charger.

 We recommend that you arrange appropriate holiday insurance giving you cover against illness, injury, and loss or damage to luggage.
 This insurance should also cover the possibility of your having to cancel your holiday for any reason.